Muhammad Jahanzaib Khan Khichi: Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Tehreek-e-Insaf (PTI) from PP-239 (Vehari-VIII) in a February 2013 by-election.
 He received 35,478 votes and defeated a candidate of the Pakistan Peoples Party (PPP).

 He was re-elected to the Provincial Assembly of the Punjab as a candidate of the PTI from PP-239 (Vehari-VIII) in the 2013 Punjab provincial election.

 He was re-elected to Provincial Assembly of the Punjab as a candidate of the PTI from PP-236 (Vehari-VIII) in the 2018 Punjab provincial election.

 On 12 September 2018, he was inducted into the provincial Punjab cabinet of Chief Minister Usman Buzdar.
-On 13 September 2018, he was appointed as Provincial Minister of Punjab for Transport.
+On 13 September 2018, he was appointed Provincial Minister of Punjab for Transport.
 He ran for a seat in the Provincial Assembly from PP-235 Vehari-VII as a candidate of the PTI in the 2024 Punjab provincial election.